 The Company is exposed to liquidity risk, as it is heavily reliant on the continued financial support of its parent company, PRS, but PRS, in turn, is reliant on the Company for the operation of its business.

-The Company has in place a framework to ensure that it has sufficient financial resources to meet its objectives and manage financial risk.
-The use of financial derivatives is governed by policies approved by the board of directors, which provide written principles on the use of financial derivatives to manage these risks.
+These risks are monitored through the review of the Group's performance and cashflow forecasts.
+The Company also has in place a framework to ensure that it has sufficient financial resources to meet its objectives and manage financial risk.
+Foreign exchange risk is minimised through the timely exchange of foreign currency receipts for sterling and forward foreign exchange contracts are used to manage the exposure of non-sterling loans.
+Interest rate risk is managed by avoiding investing cash for periods of greater than 12 months.
+The use of financial derivatives is governed by policies approved by the PfM Board, which provide written principles on the use of financial derivatives to manage these risks.
 The Company does not use derivative financial instruments for speculative purposes.